a woman peers into a large telescope

 Preparation for Graduate School in Astronomy

 Students wishing to pursue graduate work in Astronomy should consider a double major in physics and should endeavor to complete as many of the following additional courses as possible: Physics 230, Physics 343, Physics 347, Physics 348, Math 211, Math 260, and Math 271 or 272.
-In addition, a solid foundation in Computer Science and Statistics are highly recommended.
+In addition, a foundation in Computer Science and Statistics are highly recommended.